intel/power-optimization-library/pkg/power/README.md

 The Profile object is a replica of the Power Profile CRD.
 It’s just a way that the Power Library can get the information about a Power Profile without having to constantly query the Kubernetes API.
+The NewEcorePowerProfile constructor has 2 extra frequency fields called ``emin`` and ``emax`` and generates a profile that will set different frequencies based on the core type.
+This is intended to be used on systems that have performance and efficiency cores.

 ## CPU